 • Such a finding reflects ‘current state’ and there is still no principle to predict risk of further damage.
 Therefore, it is recommended to annually inspect insulators from the supplier/vintage affected that are operating in the service area where this type of deterioration has been observed.
 In particular, in the case of observed silicification but where the housing is still hydrophobic, the insulators can remain in service because the silica oxide layer actually shields the intact bulk material against further deterioration.

-Even after 40 years, there is still work is to be done to develop improved silicone formulations for applications in critical service areas where hitherto unknown ageing phenomena are now taking place.
+In summary, even after 40 years, there is still work is to be done to develop improved silicone formulations for applications in critical service areas where hitherto unknown ageing phenomena are now taking place.